Mabel Mary Taylor

-Mabel Mary Taylor (1874 – 26 January 1909) is best remembered for the 18 months that she spent in Alice Springs as the governess to the family of Thomas Bradshaw, the postmaster at the Alice Springs Telegraph Station between 1905 and 1907.
+Mabel Mary Taylor (1874 – 26 January 1909) was an Australian diarist, who is best remembered for the 18 months that she spent in Alice Springs as the governess to the family of Thomas Bradshaw, the postmaster at the Alice Springs Telegraph Station between 1905 and 1907.
 During her period with the Bradshaw family she wrote a series of diaries and letters which were published, in a compiled form, in 2011.
 Her records furnish some lively accounts of people and daily life in the early years of Alice Springs, which was then called Stuart, when it was a tiny one-hotel settlement and give details about the children she taught (including Doris Blackwell; another strong character is Amelia Kunoth), the clothes she wore, remote places she visited, passing explorers and missionaries and the active social life of the settlement.

 Life in the Northern Territory

 Taylor was 30-years old when she accepted the position of governess for the Bradshaw family when they lived at the Alice Springs Telegraph Station and she travelled there from Adelaide in May 1905.
 This journey was a long and difficult one with the train going only as far as Oodnadatta; followed by a buggy ride of more than 300 miles and having to make camp each night.
 In this position she replaced Mrs Louisa Cornock, a widow and experienced teacher, and she was much less of a disciplinarian than her predecessor with a much more casual style.
 Atlanta Bradshaw was, however, very happy with her and described her as a self-confident young woman from a reasonably privileged family.

 On the trip to Alice Springs Taylor wrote a detailed diary of the trip including: